jayalfredprufrock/login_cookie_ci/README.markdown

 which was an implementation of algorithm detailed in the following article: http://jaspan.com/improved_persistent_login_cookie_best_practice

+**Note**
-Note, you'll need to create the following database in order for this spark to function correctly.
+The spark requires the following table in order to function correctly.

 Database
 ----------------